 As expected, the Ryzen 5 4600H is near the top of benchmark charts, ensuring great overall performance.

-Note: Performance and benchmark scores of the AMD Ryzen 5 4600H may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the AMD Ryzen 5 4600H and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.